AherRahul/portfolio-v1/content/articles/01-beginner-to-advance-nodejs/beginner-to-advance-nodejs-1-3.md

 *   **The Problem with this**:The behavior of the this keyword can be inconsistent.
 In a web browser's global scope, this refers to the window object.
 However, in a Node.js module, this is often an empty object ({}).
 This difference means that a single line of code using this can behave unexpectedly depending on the environment.

-*   **The Universal Key: globalThis** 🔑 To solve this, a new, universal property called **globalThis** was introduced in modern JavaScript.
+*   **The Universal Key: globalThis**  To solve this, a new, universal property called **globalThis** was introduced in modern JavaScript.
 It is a standardized way to access the global object, regardless of the environment your code is running in.
 It's like a master key that works on any control room door. globalThis will always point to window in a browser and global in Node.js.
 By using globalThis, you can write more consistent and portable code that works seamlessly across different platforms.

-### Your Adventure Continues!

-Congratulations, you've completed your first quest!
-You've successfully installed and run Node.js, learned the difference between the browser and server environments, and understood the role of the global object.
-In the next session, we'll learn how to organize our code by splitting it into modules and sharing functionality.